 The Community Service Club provides members with the chance to build life and leadership skills and to implement meaningful hands-on service projects.
 The Community Service Club provides many opportunities for students to follow their passions while doing service.
 Past projects have included putting on a fall carnival for homeless children, collecting supplies for families in need, making care packages for our troops, clothing drives, collecting water bottles for homeless children.
 There are many more opportunities to come and the club is always open to new ideas.

-Marist Ensign Guard members learn about the symbolism and history embodied in the United States flag, as well as flags of other nations.
+The Ensign Guard raises and lowers the flag in our flag circle each day.
+Members learn about the symbolism and history embodied in the United States flag, as well as flags of other nations.
 Students also learn proper flag etiquette such as folding and storage, protocols such as half-staff display, and basic care and maintenance of the staff, halyard and other equipment.
-The Ensign Guard raises and lowers the flag in our flag circle each day.

 Open to all grades 7-12, the Marist Entrepreneur Club is a place to express innovative ideas and further develop intuitive skills alongside a team of invested and creative students working to bring small business ideas to life.
 The club is a place that supports individual ideas and thrives on team-work to make students' ideas come true.
 A percentage of all profits from the club are donated to charity and reinvested back into the club to help grow the club physically and monetarily.